moquality/android-hardware-testing-docs/README.md

 **Running the program**

-Run the automated test suite.
+Start the docker and then run the automated test suite.

 ```
 cd /app